SciML/DiffEqFlux.jl/docs/src/examples/pde_constrained.md

 ### Train

-The network is trained using `sciml_train` via backpropagation.
-The specifics of our 1-layer NN is stored in `res` and `res.minimizer` returns the parameters that minimizes the cost function.
+The parameters are trained using `sciml_train` and adjoint sensitivities.
+The resulting best parameters are stored in `res` and `res.minimizer` returns the parameters that minimizes the cost function.

 ```